MorrissyLab/mosaicMPI/docs/source/tutorials/cli-workflow.md

 ```bash
 mosaicmpi set-parameters --name example_run --k_range 2 60 1
 ```
 This will factorize from k = 2 - 60.
 A more complex range of k values can also be set up.
 For example, to perform cNMF using a range of k values from 5 to 100, with a step of 5 (ie.: 5, 10, 15, ...
 100), you would specify `--k_range 5 100 5`.
+Note that you can also factorize over all ranks and choose a subset at the integration step later, if this is not known in advance.

 Although programs discovered using cNMF contain all features, factorization is directed by a set of overdispersed genes.
 The default behaviour is to select overdispersed genes using an od-score > 1.0.
 You can also choose from a number of different methods for selecting overdispersed_genes using the `-m` and `-p` parameters: